Kemistry & Storm

+In April 1999, Olusanya died in a car accident at the age of 35.

 History

 Both Kemistry and Storm grew up in Kettering, where they met and became friends.
 They kept in touch as their lives diverged over the coming years, working as a make-up artist and in radiography respectively, and gave up their careers to begin DJing when both found themselves living in London in the early 1990s.
 They first started out on London pirate radio stations Touchdown and Defection FM.

-Along with Goldie, whom Kemistry had introduced to the drum and bass scene in the early years of the decade, they founded the Metalheadz record label in 1994.
+Along with Goldie whom Kemistry had introduced to the drum and bass scene in the early years of the decade, they founded the Metalheadz record label in 1994.
 With Goldie, they led Metalheadz for two-and-a-half years before leaving the label.
 The success of their DJ-Kicks album brought them opportunities to DJ internationally and has been described as "paving the way for other, younger, female DJs".

-The duo's collaboration came to an end with the death of Kemistry in a traffic accident in the early morning of 25 April 1999, while returning from a Kemistry & Storm gig in Southampton.
+The duo's collaboration came to an end with the death of Kemistry in the early hours of 25 April 1999, while returning from a Kemistry & Storm gig in Southampton.
+A vehicle in front dislodged a cat's eye from the road, breaking through the windscreen and hitting her.

+Storm said "Kemi said that she always felt that she was going to die young.
+She didn’t want to be old.
+She said, 'I'm going to be the Marilyn Monroe of this scene.
+I'm going to be notorious.'"

+Kemistry's death rocked the now-global drum'n'bass scene.
+Their contemporaries felt the absence of a beloved originator keenly.
+As the time passed, those peers encouraged Storm to DJ solo and she started playing Kemistry's tracks, from the shared collection she still owns.
 Jayne Conneely continued performing as DJ Storm.